Dechrissen/dechrissen.github.io/index.md

 ## About
 I graduated from Stony Brook University with an M.A. in Computational Linguistics in January 2021.
 I am interested in linguistics as it applies to language technology and issues in natural language processing.
 I also have an interest in web development and design, including UX design and typography.
-My academic output, including papers, project reports, and Jupyter Notebooks, can be found [here](https://derekandersen.net/output.html).
+My academic output (including papers, project reports, and Jupyter Notebooks) can be found [here](https://derekandersen.net/output.html).

 ## Education
 - **2018 – 2021** — Stony Brook University, M.A.
 Computational Linguistics, *Summa Cum Laude*